oregonjim/leetv/README.md

    fill.mp4             = 1780 seconds (1/2 hr - 20 seconds)
 ```
   This ensures that 'blank' (unprogrammed) slots are filled exactly and don't
 waste a bunch of commercials to fill unused time.
-You can change the times
+You can change the individual times
 if you like, as long as the totals add up correctly.
+For example, if you want your news
+and weather videos to be 30 seconds longer, then make the fill video 30 seconds shorter.
 The filenames and
 durations for all these 'canned' videos are stored at the top of settings.ini.
+If
+you change from the defaults, be sure to update settings.ini.

-  Two other 'canned' videos, news.mp4 and weather.mp4, can be created dynamically
+  The other 'canned' videos, news.mp4 and weather.mp4, can be created dynamically
 every hour by the utility 'ltv-getnewsweather'.
+There are two samples provided
+(sample-news.mp4 and sample-weather.mp4) to show you what ltv-getnewsweather can do.
 Note that you will have to edit the
 source of this program somewhat to point it to the right sources for your
 preferred news and weather.
 See the file itself for details.
 There is a 'hard'
 way and an 'easy' way documented...

-  Now, if you don't want to bother at all with this canned video business, you
+  Now, if you don't want to bother with this canned video business, you
 can easily disable it all by running leetv with the --exclude option.
+This
+will totally ignore these videos and leave you with only your scheduled videos
+and commercials.
 The downside is that you'll be playing lots of commercials
 in unprogrammed slots, you won't get hourly news and weather updates, and your
 TV station won't look as 'professional' - but that may not matter to you.
+Alternatively,
+you can just use the provided default videos until you decide to customize.
+---

   OK, it's time to test your setup.  run 'leetv -v' from the command line and see
 what happens.
 If all goes well, you'll see a bunch of info messages as